KatherLab/STAMP/getting-started.md

 You can interrupt this process at any time.
 It will continue where you stopped it the next time you run `stamp preprocess`.

+As the preprocessing is running, you can see the output directory fill up with the features, saved in `.h5` files, as well as `.jpg`s showing from which parts of the slide features are extracted.
+Most of the background should be marked in red, meaning ignored that it was ignored during feature extraction.

 > **If you are using the UNI or CONCH models**
 > and working in an environment where your home directory storage is limited,
 > you may want to also specify your huggingface storage directory